Close

 Nasser05/09/2025 at 20:51 0 comments

-• The curved rail supports (top and bottom)
+• The top and bottom rail supports

-• The squares that insert into the chessboard
+• The individual squares for the board

 • The cart body